-You can visit us at the Student Services Centre, which should be your first stop for help and support once you have registered at Surrey.
-The Centre is a welcoming and friendly place to find advice and information on a wide range of student life issues, including registration and fees, money and financial advice, to information about visas, international travel or the local area.
-Located next to Senate House normal opening hours are 8:30am–5:30pm.
+You can visit International Student Support at the Student Services Centre, which should be your first stop for help and support once you have registered at Surrey.
+The Centre is a welcoming and friendly place to find advice and information on a wide range of student life issues including registration, fees, money, financial advice and information about visas.
+The Student Services Centre is located next to Senate House.

 Student Life Mentoring provides a proactive supportive service to all first-year students living in university accommodation.
 Mentors are all current students who can help with any questions or concerns that may arise throughout the year, relating to any aspect of student or UK life.
 Mentors aim to help their fellow students find solutions to problems at the earliest opportunity, before they impact study or student life.
 Mentors also organise regular social events which provide a great opportunity to get to know new people.